surmwill/recycler_unity/README.md

 ### The only `ILayoutElements` and `ILayoutControllers` entries should have present on their roots, is `LayoutGroups` and `ContentSizeFitters`

-Except during explcitly defined times all `ILayoutElements` and `ILayoutControllers` will be disabled on an entry's root.
+Except during explicitly defined times all `ILayoutElements` and `ILayoutControllers` will be disabled on an entry's root for performance reasons.
 This includes things such as `Images`, which should go under a child transform instead.
 `LayoutGroups` and `ContentSizeFitters` can still go on the root as they are needed for auto-size calculations.
-They will be temporarily enabled during dimension recaulations (binding/rebinding, or manual size recalculation calls [RecalculateDimensions](https://github.com/surmwill/recycler_unity/tree/master/README.md#recalculatedimensions)), used to calculate the auto-size and set `RectTransform` values, and then disabled for performance reasons.

 (See the long explanation on [The Recycler cannot control entries' widths or heights](https://github.com/surmwill/recycler_unity/blob/master/README.md#the-recycler-cannot-control-entries-widths-or-heights) for more.)